Befeepilf/react-canvas-animation/README.md

 | height  | number    | window.innerHeight | Height of the canvas in pixel  |

 #### The sketch function
 This function takes one argument which is a reference to the context of the corresponding Canvas component (not to be confused with the context of the canvas *element*).
-The context contains properties of the canvas such as its width and height as well as the drawing methods if `@react-canvas-animation/draw` was imported.
-Since the sketch function shares the same context with the Canvas component, all these methods and properties are also accessible via `this`.
+The context contains properties of the canvas such as its width and height as well as drawing methods if `@react-canvas-animation/draw` was imported.
+Since the sketch function shares the same context with the Canvas component (given that it is *not* an arrow function), all these methods and properties are also accessible via `this`.

 ##### Available canvas properties: